Part II: The Physical Transformation

 There were serious challenges to making over the former retail space.

 Most obvious was the roof.
 In addition to its Smurf-blue color, it leaked.
 And in the middle of the facility was the “circus tent,” an enormous cupola with double stacks of clerestory windows.

 A product called Top Hat proved to be an economical way of fixing the roof leaks without the expense of replacing the roof.
 Top Hat was installed on top of the existing roof and in a single stroke fixed the roof and changed the color.

 The circus tent was problematic.
 Originally the location of the mall’s food court, its roof size and double-stack of windows added to the solar heat gain that would have to be overcome with bigger air conditioning units.
+We hired domestic air conditioning Brisbane company to come repair the A/C unit.
 In addition, aesthetically it dominated the appearance with its height.
 Campbell decided the best plan was to strike the tent and remove it.
 A new clerestory in its place now provides beneficial natural light without the solar heat gain.

 Another problem was where the many columns skirting the building connected to the balconies and roofline.
 Originally these round columns, built of a stucco-like material, were tied in awkwardly and finished off with a dose of caulk.
 Campbell saw the potential for future leaks and chose to wrap the columns in mill-finish aluminum.
 The result was an elegant solution to the water infiltration problem.

 “Almost everything we did on the exterior that changed the aesthetics also solved a thermal or a moisture problem,” says Campbell.